jtleek/reviews/README.md

 you should reject.

-_Do not ask for major revisions if you think the paper is uninteresting and you wouldn't accept it even if they did everything you said._ This is the #1 way to end up as reviewer #3.
+_Do not ask for major revisions if you think the paper is uninteresting and you wouldn't accept it even if they did everything you said._ This is the #1 way to be a jerk reviewer.

 You should ask for minor revisions if there are only minor issues with the paper that you are pretty sure the authors can correct and you would be prepared to accept if the authors address those issues.

-_Do not ask for minor revisions if you think the paper is uninteresting and you wouldn't accept it even if they did everything you said._ This is the #1 way to end up as reviewer #3.
+_Do not ask for minor revisions if you think the paper is uninteresting and you wouldn't accept it even if they did everything you said._ This is the #1 way to be a jerk reviewer.

 It is very atypical for a reviewer to accept a paper outright.
 However there will be times when you receive a paper that has only minor issues and those issues are only judgement calls on your part, as opposed